-- remote workers (not just tech workers), commonly provide access to co-working spaces, a community of remote workers, and settlement assistance, and may provide financial incentives. - Participate in the BC Provincial Nominee Program (BC PNP) Entrepreneur Immigration Regional Pilot, which provides an opportunity for BC communities to play an active role in attracting foreign entrepreneurs to their community. - Ensure that the necessary settlement services and other support are in place to enable newcomers to learn about the community and access needed assistance and support for themselves, their spouse and their families.
+- remote workers (not just tech workers), commonly provide access to co-working spaces, a community of remote workers, and settlement assistance, and may provide financial incentives. - Encourage employers to access the provincial Provincial Nominee Program (BC PNP), specifically on skills immigration and express entry, which has a tech pilot stream. - Ensure that the necessary settlement services and other support are in place to enable newcomers to learn about the community and access needed assistance and support for themselves, their spouse and their families.